 - Consider using retinoids.
 These stronger versions of Vitamin A offer an array of benefits for skin and boost collagen production.
 Weaker versions are available over the counter but prescription strength needs to be obtained from a doctor.

 - Opt for a skin care supplement.
 Eating key nutrients through food is your best bet, but a skin care supplement like biotin or collagen can potentially help give your skin a boost.
+You can also add some probiotics into your routine because better gut health = better skin health.

 - Use anti-aging masks.
 Choose a natural face mask that offers anti-aging benefits and helps reduce the look of fine lines and wrinkles.
 Use it two to three times per week as part of your skin care regimen.